estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 ## Configuration

+You configure connectors either in the Flow web app, or by directly editing the catalog spec YAML.
-There are various ways to configure connectors.
-See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about these methods.
+See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
 The values and YAML sample below provide configuration details specific to the PostgreSQL source connector.

 ### Properties